efidemon69/BE-Emulator/README.md

+# BattlEye Emulator

-This is a open source BattlEye emulator (BYPASS) that i made working in 5 minutes, there is some anti copy-pasta but still easy to update.
+This is an open-source BattlEye Emulator that i have made working in some mins Credits : ??